TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/ecosystem.md

 # Core Portal Ecosystem

-An explanation of the way the many pieces of the Core Portal codebases are designed to inter-operate and the problems the portal solves within the TACC ecosystem.
+A broad description of the challeneges the portal solves within the TACC ecosystem and an explanation of how the many components of the Core Portal codebase are designed and deployed.

+## Portal Objectives

+Description pending.

 ## Software Development Life Cycle

-- TBD
-- TBD

-## Code Integrations

-- TBD
-- TBD

-## Portal Objectives

-- TBD
-- TBD
+Descripton pending.

 ---